-On 26 October 2018 the Victorian Government, the Taungurung Clans Aboriginal Corporation, and the Taungurung traditional owner group signed a suite of agreements under the Traditional Owner Settlement Act 2010 (Vic), and related legislation.
+On 26 October 2018 the Victorian Government, the Taungurung Land and Waters Council Aboriginal Corporation (TLaWCAC), and the Taungurung Traditional Owner group signed a suite of agreements under the Traditional Owner Settlement Act 2010 (Vic), and related legislation.

-The Agreement area for the Recognition and Settlement Agreement in central Victoria with the Taungurung traditional owner group is shown below (a downloadable version is available at the bottom of the page).
+A map of the Taungurung settlement’s agreement area is available below (a downloadable version is available at the bottom of the page).

-Accessible description of the map showing the agreement area in Central Victoria for the the Recognition and Settlement Agreement with the Taungurung traditional owner group
+Accessible description of the map showing the agreement area in Central Victoria for the Recognition and Settlement Agreement with the Taungurung Traditional Owner group